windsorcli/talos-incus/README.md

 # Talos OS Images for Incus

-This repository automatically converts [Talos OS](https://www.talos.dev/) disk images into Incus-compatible virtual machine images.
-Talos is a minimal, immutable Linux distribution designed for Kubernetes, but its official releases don't include Incus/LXD-compatible formats.
+This repository provides a simplestreams server that makes [Talos OS](https://www.talos.dev/) images available for Incus.
+Talos is a minimal, immutable Linux distribution designed for Kubernetes, but its official releases don't include Incus/LXD-compatible simplestreams formats.

-> **⚠️ Caution: Not an Authoritative Source**
+> **ℹ️ About This Service**
 >
-> This image source is a community-driven project and is **not maintained or endorsed by SideroLabs or the Talos OS team**.
-Although we strive to provide accurate and timely images, **they are provided on a "best effort" basis and are not guaranteed for production use**.
+> **Disk Images:** qcow2 disk images are proxied directly from the [official Talos image factory](https://factory.talos.dev), ensuring you receive authentic, unmodified Talos images.
 >
-> **Do NOT use these images in critical or production environments.** They are intended only for development, testing, or personal experimentation until an official simplestreams (or LXD/Incus) image source is made available by Talos OS or Incus.
+> **Metadata Layer:** The Incus metadata (simplestreams format) is community-provided and maintained by this project.
+This repository is not officially maintained or endorsed by SideroLabs or the Talos OS team.
 >
-> If and when an officially supported source for Incus images becomes available, you should migrate to that.
+> As a community project, this service is provided on a "best effort" basis.
+Metadata files are signed with cosign for verification.
 >
+> If and when an officially supported simplestreams source for Incus images becomes available, you should consider migrating to that.
+>
 ---
 ## What This Repository Does

 This repository sets up a simplestreams server that distributes Talos OS images for Incus.
-It automatically converts Talos releases into Incus-compatible VM images, signs them with cosign, and serves them via a Cloudflare Worker at `images.windsorcli.dev`.
+It creates Incus-compatible metadata, proxies qcow2 disk images from the official Talos image factory, signs metadata with cosign, and serves everything via a Cloudflare Worker at `images.windsorcli.dev`.

 > **Missing a version you need?**
 >